Lanternfish: Ecology

 Lanternfish are well known for their diel vertical migrations: during daylight hours, most species remain within the gloomy bathypelagic zone, between 300 and 1500 m deep, but towards sundown, the fish begin to rise into the epipelagic zone, between 10 and 100 m deep.
 The lanternfish are thought to do this to avoid predation, and because they are following the diel vertical migrations of zooplankton, upon which they feed.
 After a night spent feeding in the surface layers of the water column, the lanternfish begin to descend back into the lightless depths and are gone by daybreak.
-By releasing fecal pellets at depth, Laternfish make the carbon capture process called biological pump more efficient.
+By releasing fecal pellets at depth, Lanternfish make the carbon capture process called biological pump more efficient.

 Most species remain near the coast, schooling over the continental slope.
 Different species are known to segregate themselves by depth, forming dense, discrete conspecific layers, probably to avoid competition between different species.
-Due to their gas bladders, these layers are visible on sonar scans and give the impression of a "false bottom"; this is the so-called deep scattering layer that so perplexed early oceanographers (see below).
+Due to their gas bladders, these layers are visible on sonar scans and give the impression of a "false ocean bottom"; this is the so-called deep scattering layer that so perplexed early oceanographers (see below).

 Great variability in migration patterns occurs within the family.
 Some deeper-living species may not migrate at all, while others may do so only sporadically.
 Migration patterns may also depend on life stage, sex, latitude, and season.